-- Secretary of Finance

-- LANDBANK President and CEO
+LANDBANK President and CEO

-- Secretary of Agrarian Reform
+Secretary of Agrarian Reform

-- Secretary of Labor and Employment
+Secretary of Labor and Employment

-- Secretary of Agriculture

-- Chairperson (Ex Officio)

 - Vice- Chairperson

 - Ex Officio Member

 - Ex Officio Member

-- Ex Officio Member
+Secretary of Agriculture - Ex Officio Member

-- Two members appointed by the President of the Philippines representing Agrarian Reform Beneficiaries
+Two members appointed by the President of the Philippines representing Agrarian Reform Beneficiaries

-- Two members appointed by the President of the Philippines representing the Private Sector
+• Two members appointed by the President of the Philippines representing the Private Sector

-The President and CEO shall be elected annually by the members of the Board from among its ranks.
-The President shall be subject to the disciplinary powers of the Board and may be removed by the Board for cause.1
+The President shall be subject to the disciplinary powers of the Board and may be removed by the Board for cause.
+1

 To promote checks and balances, the Chairperson of the board of directors shall be a non-executive director or an independent director.
-Provided, that the Chairperson and CEO positions in any Operators of Payment System (OPS) shall not be held by one person.2
+Provided, that the Chairperson and CEO positions in any Operators of Payment System (OPS) shall not be held by one person.
+2